-The submitted plan shows a townhouse layout with units at right angles in a semi-courtyard design, with fronts on roadways throughout.
+The submitted plan shows a townhouse layout with units at right angles in a semi-courtyard design, where site conditions allow, with fronts on roadways throughout.
+Eighty percent of the townhouses proposed in RM-2S and RM-4S are rear loaded, with fronts facing roadways.